99 Bottles Of Beer On The Touch Screen: The Spread Of Self-Serve Taps

 "It's all anonymized," he says.
 "But I can tell you, in a region, what 40-year-old-plus women prefer, just based on the demographics we collect from that region."

-PourMyBeer's electronic taps do the same thing, says Josh Goodman: "The big initiative now is to get them all communicating to one centralized mothership dataset, so then we're gathering really unique information about products being dispensed."
+PourMyBeer's electronic taps do the same thing, says Goodman: "The big initiative now is to get them all communicating to one centralized mothership dataset, so then we're gathering really unique information about products being dispensed."

 It's not just beer.
 Self-serve wine bars are popping up around the country, observes Andrew Adams of the Wine Analytics Report, an industry monthly.
 He says that because staff needn't open just one bottle to serve a glass, the technology can reduce waste.
 And when it comes to cocktails, automated self-serve taps pour exactly the same drink every time.

-Josh Goodman says PourMyBeer is working with Whole Foods, the U.S. military and even companies that do not serve alcohol at all.
+Goodman says PourMyBeer is working with Whole Foods, the U.S. military and even companies that do not serve alcohol at all.
 Cold-brew coffee and kombucha taps may be coming to companies such as Dunkin' and Starbucks.
 "I guess anywhere you see a line, we see an opportunity," he says.

 At a similar company called Table Tap, business has shot up sixfold since 2016, according to founder Jeff Libby.
-He says he's installed self-serve taps not just at bars and restaurants, but co-working spaces and apartment lobbies in a bid to appeal to millennials.
+He says he has installed self-serve taps not just at bars and restaurants, but in co-working spaces and apartment lobbies in a bid to appeal to millennials.

 But boomers have also been a surprisingly successful market, he says.
 "Senior living communities love self-serve beer," he says, laughing.
 "We put one in a senior living community and they are crushing it.
 They're having to cut people off!"

-But doesn't cutting out servers, in the service industry, feel a little off?
+Doesn't cutting out servers, in the service industry, feel a little off?
 Libby concedes that many bartenders don't like self-serve beer.
 "I know that for a fact," he says.

 But at Walters Sports Bar, I found a former bartender pouring himself a Death By Coconut, a porter from the specialty brewery Oskar Blues.
 "I have mixed feelings about it," says John Murphy, of the self-serve technology.
 "But I do love being able to just walk over and quench my thirst."